Arjun Kannan product / systems / signal

 Investing and mentoring

 I have invested in more than 100 startups and mentored through Techstars.
-I am usually drawn to founders who are close to a real problem, close to the customer, and honest about what is still unclear.
+I tend to back founders who are close to the problem, close to the customer, and clear-eyed about what they do not know yet.

-That matters even more now.
-Generic advice is cheap.
-What is still useful is context, judgment, and helping someone get to the next real decision faster.
+That honesty matters more now than ever.
+Generic advice is everywhere.
+What still counts is specific context, good judgment, and helping someone get to the next real decision faster.